mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 * When adding the modal from Materialize I had a problem when deleting the recipe.
 The recipe deleted wasn't the one intended.
 I then discover that the modal needs a unique ID.
 By applying the `recipe._Id` to the id required by the modal, the recipe that gets deleted is now the correct one.

 * While testing emialjs even though the code was correct and the cache was cleared the functionality wasn't working.
 After a few hours worked.
 I do believe I had a problem with cache not clearing properly.

+* When opening the "Edit" page the layout in the Edit form comes back with spaces and sentences not align.
+But when submitted and viewing the recipe in full the layout of the recipe is correct.
+I do think it may be how Flask reopen the form.
+I will try to fix when I have more time.

 ## **_Deployment_**